ikappaki/standard-streams-test/README.md

 [RPT*:62688] :child-exited-pid 63884
 ```

-and as expected, trying to write more bytes to stderr than there is available space on the pipe buffer will cause the write operation to block
+and as expected, trying to write more bytes to stderr than there is available space on the pipe buffer will cause the write operation to block:
 ```
 >stest :pipe-to-child-stderr :pipe-size 1 :read 1 :write 3 :unbuf
 [CMD*:50436] :pipe-to-child-stderr :pipe-size 1 :read 1 :write 3 :unbuf